thegreatsunra/basic-opc-example/README.md

 # basic-opc-example [BROKEN]

-> Basic OPC example using node-opc
+> Basic OPC client and server example using node-opcua

 ### This example is broken and doesn't work.
 In fact, it has never worked.